florish/pickleball/article.md

 The 2025 provisional rally scoring rules make sure this is still possible, at the cost of a more severe right side serving bias.

-The proposed rally scoring alternative takes away right side serving bias, at the cost of no longer being able to instantly spot which player should serve or receive on which side of the court.
+The proposed rally scoring alternative takes away right side serving bias, at the cost of no longer being able to instantly spot from the scoreboard which player should serve or receive on which side of the court.

 This leaves the question: what is more important?

+Let me know your thoughts!

+– Floris